feliwir/pcl/doc/tutorials/content/openni_grabber.rst

 As you can see, the *run ()* function of *SimpleOpenNIViewer* first creates a new *OpenNIGrabber* interface.
 The next line might seem a bit intimidating at first, but it's not that bad.
-We create a *boost::bind* object with the address of the callback *cloud_cb_*, we pass a reference to our *SimpleOpenNIViewer* and the argument place holder *_1*.
+We create a *std::bind* object with the address of the callback *cloud_cb_*, we pass a reference to our *SimpleOpenNIViewer* and the argument place holder *std::placeholders::_1*.

-The *bind* then gets casted to a *boost::function* object which is templated on the callback function type, in this case *void (const pcl::PointCloud<pcl::PointXYZ>::ConstPtr&)*.
+The *bind* then gets casted to a *std::function* object which is templated on the callback function type, in this case *void (const pcl::PointCloud<pcl::PointXYZ>::ConstPtr&)*.
 The resulting function object can the be registered with the *OpenNIGrabber* and subsequently started.
 Note that